 The dual pandemics of COVID-19 and racism are attacking our communities, but they are not attacking what community colleges do best - a strength that we must leverage now, more than ever - our localness.
 Responding to exposed inequities in educational and other systems will require community colleges to intensify efforts aimed at building equitable and inclusive communities.
 New forms of collaboration with employers, transfer institutions, and other community organizations will be necessary to help students and communities recover and thrive post-COVID.
-ATD staff will identify data analytics that colleges can use to understand local and regional supply/demand gaps, disaggregated by student populations, and ATD colleges will describe partnerships they are engaged in that are contributing to social and economic mobility and community recovery and vitality.
+Participants will learn about new data analytics that colleges can use to understand local and regional supply/demand gaps, disaggregated by student populations, and then hear how one college has worked over multiple years to increase social and economic mobility and community recovery and vitality.
 Participants will gain new insights for how they and their colleges can assess needs and opportunities to mount similar efforts in their communities.

 The Postsecondary Data Partnership (PDP), organized by the National Student Clearinghouse, is a nationwide effort to help colleges and universities gain a fuller picture of student momentum, progress and outcomes and equity gaps, benchmark against peer institutions, meet various reporting requirements, and monitor the impact of large-scale reforms like pathways.
 This hands-on workshop focuses on helping institutions use the PDP data to answer key questions about student success.
 It will begin with a brief overview of the PDP for participants unfamiliar with the project.
 Then, using either their own institution’s data or a simulated institution’s data, participants will learn how to utilize PDP Tableau Dashboards to answer exercises designed to highlight the usefulness of the PDP for decision support.
 The workshop will also include discussions on how to use available PDP resources to strategically share information with key stakeholders and tell your institution’s story.
 Finally, workshop participants will engage with each other to build a PDP network for future collaboration.